 UK Tax Strategy

-Under Armour, Inc. and Subsidiaries - UK Tax Strategy
+UK Tax Strategy of Under Armour, Inc. and Subsidiaries

 Tax Policy

-Under Armour, Inc. and Subsidiaries’ (“Under Armour”) tax policy is to comply with all statutory regulations and full transparency to tax authorities.
-Under Armour manages the tax affairs of all legal entities, including those doing business in the UK, under Under Armour’s high standards of governance.
+Under Armour, Inc. and Subsidiaries’ (“Under Armour” or “Company”) tax policy is to comply with all statutory regulations and full transparency to tax authorities.
+Under Armour manages the tax affairs of all legal entities, including those doing business in the UK, under Under Armour’s high standards of governance and in accordance with the following principles:

 Governance